FeernandoOFF/FeernandoOFF/README.md

  🔭 Im currently working as Freelancer

- 🌱 I’m currently learning React
+ 🌱 I’m currently learning Python and Nextjs

- :books: I want to learn Django | Nest.js
+ :books: I want to learn Django

  💬 Ask me about Full Stack Development or  IoT.